yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-self-managed/deployment-lifecycle/installations/kubernetes/tyk-helm-tyk-stack.md

 #### Storage Settings

 Tyk Enterprise Portal supports different storage options for storing the portal's CMS assets such as images, theme files and Open API Specification files.
 Please see the [Enterprise Portal Storage settings]({{<ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration#portal-settings">}}) page for all the available options.

-Helm chart supports the setting of following fields in values.yaml `storage` section:
+If you use filesystem as storage, please set `tyk-dev-portal.storage.type` to `fs`, and configure `tyk-dev-portal.storage.persistence` to mount an existing persistent volume to Tyk Enterprise Developer Portal.

+If you use s3 as storage, please set `tyk-dev-portal.storage.type` to `s3`, and configure `tyk-dev-portal.storage.s3` section with credentials to access AWS S3 bucket.

+If you use database as storage, please set `tyk-dev-portal.storage.type` to `db`, and configure `tyk-dev-portal.storage.database` section with database connection details.

 ```yaml
 tyk-dev-portal: